Member-owners can buy renewable energy credits to meet all or part of their electricity needs from their local cooperatives.

 Rural electric cooperatives have long been pioneers when it comes to bringing affordable electricity, and the quality of life it provides, to the people they serve.
 When it came to the frontier of wind energy in Missouri, rural electric cooperatives again helped open the way.

-Bluegrass Ridge wind farm, the first in Missouri, features 27 2.1-MW turbines and sits on 10,000 acres in Gentry County, Missouri.
+Bluegrass Ridge, the first utility-scale wind farm in Missouri, features 27 2.1-MW turbines and sits on 10,000 acres in Gentry County, Missouri.
 The contracted capacity is 50 megawatts, and the farm was declared commercially operational in 2007.

 Conception wind farm features 24 2.1-MW turbines and sits on 7,000 acres in Nodaway County, Missouri.
 The contracted capacity is 50 megawatts.
 Conception was declared commercially operational in 2008.